 Brela Beach is a world-class beach, certainly one of Croatia's best beaches.
 And, Brela is more than just one beach.
 Brela is actually a necklace of linked beaches that goes on for 6km.
 Crystalline water laps at gentle coves fringed with pine trees that climb steeply up to a distant road.
+In the distance lies Biokovo mountain.
 It is paradise.
 Small wonder that Forbes magazine (among others) rated Brela as one of the top ten beaches in the world.

 The beaches stretch out from either side of Brela town, an appealing cluster of old and new houses.
 It's a relaxed town where residents hang out in one of the casual cafes or restaurants along the sea.
 The longest and most developed beaches lie northwest of the town center and are linked by a pedestrian promenade.